Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 What is a Construction Industry Scheme payment and deduction certificate?

-A Construction Industry Scheme Payment and Deduction statement is a record of the money you've been paid and taxed on if you work as a builder, plumber, joiner, electrician, groundworker or any other trade under the CIS scheme.
+A Construction Industry Scheme Payment and Deduction statement is a record of the money you've been paid and taxed on if you work under the CIS scheme.
+You might also just call them wage slips, payslips or something similar.

 CIS Payments and Deduction Certificate